rltsonweb3/rltsonweb3/README.md

 Therefore, we plan to build this platform, and eventually establish an ecological protection DAO, and use the web3 method to make some contributions to the ecology

-## Who should make it?
-Everyone should be involved.
-This one is hard.
-But I want to start doing this, I just wish I could leave a detailed "epitaph" for the species that live together on this planet.

-## who I am ？
-Internet researcher, web3 developer.
-Currently researching in the field of web3, I want to make some changes in this world through web3 technology.

-I have nothing to do with RLTS, just an ordinary web3 resident who wants to make some personal contributions to the ecology.

 ## Usage